( – promoted by Paul R. Ferro)

 Trump’s “plan” is an assault on not merely the illegal immigrants who have violated American laws, but those who have played by the existing rules to come to the United States.
-The proposal amounts to a declaration of war on America’s immigrant community, an attack on the foundational nature of America’s character as a melting pot for all the peoples of the world, and the inception of a police state that is incompatible with a free republican democracy.
+This “plan” has left many immigrants confused about their futures.
+After having to deal with the confusion of acquiring the appropriate visa needed to legally work in the country, whether it be an h1-b or a H4 EAD, immigrants are now unsure of what their future holds for them in the United States.
+Many of them are worried about having to go back to their home country, which they were so desperate to leave.
+Whilst the proposal amounts to a declaration of war on America’s immigrant community, it is also an attack on the foundational nature of America’s character as a melting pot for all the peoples of the world, and the inception of a police state that is incompatible with a free republican democracy.

 The problem with Trump’s wall is that it is infeasible; the geography of the border simply does not allow for one unbroken wall.
 Nor would it be effective.
 Even if you could erect this barrier around, say, Florida, walls can be surmounted, tunneled under, and circumvented in other ways.
 Policing the border requires police; human capital that comes at taxpayer expense.
 Mexico will not be paying their salaries, but Trump has a plan for that, too: confiscate all remittances from illegal immigrants working in America and hike the fees on all Mexican tourism and work visas.
 Erecting the structures necessary to identify much less confiscate illegal wages would prove daunting.
 Even if it was legal and could survive court challenges, a dubious prospect, this is a policy that would require a dramatic expansion of government’s ability to intrude on the lives of American citizens – a principle to which conservatives were once constitutionally opposed.